hgputnam/c4/docs/about/roadmap.md

 **Outcome**: At the end of this phase, we will have a rudimentary HPC environment that will allow advanced users to run scientific jobs.

+**What to expect**: All (login, development, and compute) nodes may be rebooted at any time in order to be updated.
+We will however try our best to avoid sudden reboots without notifications.

 ### Scheduler

 * [x] Rudimentary Slurm configuration with one shared partition ("queue") and one lab-owned partition.